pybites/pybites.github.io-source/content/decorators-by-example.md

 		def wrapped(*args, **kwargs):
 		...

+---

+Before you read any further, maybe it's a good time to roll a decorator of your own!

+Check out our [Decorators and Context Managers Learning Path](https://codechalleng.es/bites/paths/decorators-context) and write some code.
+Decorators (or any Python concept for that matter) only really stick if you write the code yourself ...

+---

 ## Some practical examples

 I went back to our code base and found two examples where we used decorators: